 Calories in Idli

 Idli is one of the much-loved South Indian dishes.
 It is like a soft and fluffy cake made with fermented rice and dal batter.
 The best thing about this dish is the idli’s calories.
-Every piece contains only 58 calories–making it a perfect breakfast option.
+Its low caloric value makes it a perfect breakfast option.
 Since it is rich in protein and fibre, it also keeps you satiated for a longer period.
 Idli generally tastes bland.
-Hence, you must have it with classics like sambar, chutney, or molgapudi.
+Hence, you must have it with classics like sambar, chutney, or mulagapudi.

 Idli Nutrients (Per 100 grams)